vahidfzm/tron-react-poll-dapp/README.md

 ## Compile and Deploy Smart contracts

-create a .env file in the tronbox folder
+create a .env file in the tronbox folder and add your real private-keys in the .env file

 ```shell
 cd tronbox && cp sample-env .env
 ```

-Add your real private-keys in the .env file
+Deploy on the local net

 ```shell
 cd tronbox && source .env && tronbox migrate --reset

 ```
-and to deploy on the Shasta test net
+Deploy on the Shasta test net
 ```shell
 cd tronbox && source .env && tronbox migrate --reset --network shasta